griffithlab/rnabio.org/_posts/0008-07-01-Integrated_Assignment_Answers.md

 CAGGCAGTGGTCGCGACTTCCCCGAGGGCTGCAGCTTCCTCCGGATGGATCCAGGGCGGCTAATGGTCCCAGAGCTGGGGGCTGAGTGGGCCCGTGCCGAGGGCTGTGGCGTCTGACAAGCCGGCTCCCACTACAGA
 +
 JJJJAFFFAF<J-F<JFJJJFJ7FJFFJFJ7<<-FA7FJJ-AJF<JJFJJJF7A<-FJJ7A7-77FJ7-AA7FJJ<-FFJJ-7FAJJJJJAFFJJA77<7A7FAFFJJJF7FJJJ-F<AAAFFJ)<<A<)A)--7A<
-Running this command only give you the total nunmber of lines in the fastq file (Note that because the data is compressed, we need to use zcat to unzip it and print it to the screen, before passing it on to the wc command):
+Running this command only give you the total number of lines in the fastq file (Note that because the data is compressed, we need to use zcat to unzip it and print it to the screen, before passing it on to the wc command):
 $RNA_ASSIGNMENT/trimmed_reads/SRR7155059_1.fastq.gz | wc -l
 ```